websockets/ws/README.md

 * **HyBi drafts 07-12** (Use the option `protocolVersion: 8`)
 * **HyBi drafts 13-17** (Current default, alternatively option `protocolVersion: 13`)

-_See the echo.websocket.org example below for how to use the `protocolVersion` option._

 ### Installing

 ```